 Are you still able to meet up with him?

-Well it’s difficult because they’re in Cardiff.
+It’s difficult because they’re in Cardiff.
 I went to LA for a couple of months when I left, came back here, and we met up for my last episode.
-I watched my last episode with them all, so there was about seven or eight of us in their flat watching it.
-I’ve seen him a couple more times in London since, but because he’s there and I’m here, it’s like Amanda Henderson, we met up a couple of times, we catch up when we’re in town.
+I watched my last episode with them all, so there were about seven or eight of us in their flat watching it.
+I’ve seen him a couple more times in London since.
+The same with Amanda Henderson, we met up a couple of times, we catch up when we’re in town.
 We’re in contact a lot so it’s nice.

 Have you had any other jobs apart from acting?